Sanjeev Kumar Yadav

-Sanjeev Kumar Yadav is an officer of DANIPS cadre.
-He currently serves as Deputy Commissioner of Police (DCP), Special Cell, in Delhi Police.
+Sanjeev Kumar Yadav PMG is an officer of IPS (promoted from DANIPS) cadre.
+He currently serves as Divisional Commandant, Home Guards, in J&K Police.
 He received the President's Police Medal eleven times for Gallantry.

 Early life and education

 Sanjeev Kumar Yadav was born on 9 July 1971.
 He has done his graduation from Allahabad University in 1991 and masters from Guru Nanak Dev University in 1999.

 Batla House case

 He was a part of the Batla House encounter case with Delhi Police.
 He played a major role in this case.

-In Popular culture
+In popular culture

-In 2019 a Bollywood film named Batla House, directed by Nikhil Advani was made, being based on this encounter.
-In the movie, his character was named ACP Sanjay Kumar and was portrayed by actor John Abraham.
+In 2019 a Bollywood film named Batla House, directed by Nikhil Advani was made, being based on this encounter. in which his character was played by famous Bollywood actor John Abraham.

 Personal life

 Yadav is married to Shobhna Yadav a news anchor, with whom he has a son and a daughter.